alejandro5042/azdo-userscripts/README.md

 ![Build status on PRs](assets/build-status.png)

+More:

+- Labels now appear on the overall PR dashboard
+- At NI, some labels get coloring (e.g. "bypass owners" gets a red background)

 ### PR diff improvements

 You can now mark a file as reviewed with a checkbox!
 The data persists in local browser storage, so if you come back to the PR later, the checkboxes will still be there (up to 3 weeks).